Kennygunderman/SunDownShowdown/README.md

 Removes all defined mob spawn locations from the arena.

 #### /showdown mob spawn points
-Spawns all mobs at the defined points.
+spawns all mobs at the defined points in the arena.

 #### /showdown mob spawn chests
 Spawns all mobs at the arena chests.

 #### /showdown mob spawn all
-Spawns all mobs at defined points and chests.
+Spawns all mobs at defined points and chests in the arena.